TeamIlluminati/G1ANT/Amazon Addon/Commands/AmazonLoginCommand.md

 ## Description

-This command will sign-in user into flipkart website.
+This command will sign-in user into amazon website.

 | Argument        | Type | Required | Default Value | Description |
 | --------        | ---- | -------- | ------------- | ----------- |